 Students interested in having fun, while engaging in challenging litigation and international law experiences, are ideal for this program.
-Also, though it is not required, participation in the International Moot Court Board student organization is a great way to prepare for the International Moot Court Program.
 Through this program students:

 EMC2 ELSA Moot Court Competition is a simulated hearing of the WTO dispute settlement system.
 Teams prepare and analyze fictive case and present their arguments both for the complainant and the respondent in front of a Panel which consists of WTO and trade law experts.
 The International and European Tax Moot Court is a direct response to this challenge of globalization. the main goal is to allow students from around the world, specializing in taxation, to sharpen their skills of oral presentation and written argumentation in a competitive international environment.
 It is organized by the European Tax College Foundation, Leuven, Belgium.
 Philip C. Jessup International Law Moot Court Competition is the world's largest moot court competition, with participants from over 550 law schools in more than 80 countries.
 The Competition takes place in March in Washington, D.C. and entails a simulation of a fictional dispute between countries before the International Court of Justice, the judicial organ of the United Nations.
 Susan J. Ferrell Moot Court Competition is a competition that takes place in Miami, FL.
 It revolves around a simulated court proceeding, in which teams representing both sides of the argument prepare written pleadings with respect to a fictional problem of international human rights law and policy, and present their arguments in an oral argument before the International Court of Justice.
 "Participating on the IMCB's Jessup International Moot Court team was my most valued experience throughout law school.
 I was given the opportunity to develop strong relationships with professors, students, and attorneys in the South Florida community that are passionate about Public International Law.
 I gained valuabe experience researching law, drafting legal arguments, and advocating.
 It was a rewarding experience that I am grateful to have been a part of for two years, and I will continue to draw upon the skills I learned."